-The effects of micro-managing your next-action lists and how to keep your lists on track.
+The effects of micro-managing your next-action lists and how to keep your lists up to date.

 How should I prioritize my todo lists?